Helpful and Instructive Bible Verses about Relationships

 The Enneagram has been used for hundreds of years and remains one of the most popular personality typing systems.
 In ancient times this system was shrouded in secrecy, but today anyone can have access to it.

 One version of the Enneagram is often used in spiritual formation programs.
 It consists of an exploration of personality types through the grid of Christian growth.
 It is sometimes implemented in the Christian counseling setting and has proved to be a valuable tool for self-understanding in the clinical context.
+Huntington Beach Christian Counseling offers support in utilizing this tool to deepen self-awareness and foster personal growth.

 The word personality relates to the word for mask in Latin.
 As children, our personality develops as we learn to interact with our world, as we connect with others, and as we try to avoid pain.